aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Don’t forget you are always on our minds.
+> 🥠 The fortune you seek is in another cookie.

-Last update: Fri Aug 30 05:08:09 2024
+Last update: Sat Aug 31 05:07:19 2024

 ### Let's play! 🎮